 Most educators know that small group instruction works.
 And if they don’t, there’s ample evidence to prove it.

-But walk down the hall of any K-12 schools, and you can expect to see most teachers standing at the front of the room.
+But walk down the hall of most K-12 schools, and you can expect to see most teachers standing at the front of the room.
 There may be an occasional cold call.
 But for the most part, teachers talk, and students listen.

 Part of the reason teachers disagree is because small group instruction means different things to different people.